karemthabet/Taskily-Smart-Task-Manager/README.md

-# 📱 Zendo - To Do App
+# 📱 Taskily – Smart Task Manager

-**Zendo** is a modern and mindful To-Do app built with Flutter, designed to help you manage your daily tasks with clarity and ease.
+**Taskily** is a modern and intuitive app built with Flutter, crafted to help you manage your daily responsibilities with clarity, focus, and ease.

-The name *"Zendo"* is inspired by *Zen* a peaceful and focused mindset  because real productivity is not about pressure, but about flow. **Zendo** helps you stay in motion without chaos.
+The name *"Taskily"* is inspired by the words *"task"* and *"easily"* — because staying organized shouldn't be difficult. **Taskily** empowers you to take control of your day in a smooth and stylish way.

 ---